OutSystems/UltimatePDF-ExternalLogic/README.md

 1. Kept the branch updated with the master branch and also synchronized with the upstream master;
 1. Create a PR, describing what was the (mis)behavior, what you changed and please provide a sample;
 1. Address any feedback in code review.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Testing

+At the oml folder, there is an application named <a href="oml/Ultimate%20PDF%20Tests.oml">Ultimate PDF Tests</a> that contains multiple examples and tests of the component.
+All the pull requests will be tested against the test application scenarios.
+Use this application to test your changes before sending the PR.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>